Frequently Asked Questions

 Federal financial aid, including loans and work-study, is handled centrally at the University through the Office of Student Services.
 In order to apply, you need to file 2 forms: the FAFSA and the BC Graduate Student Financial Aid Form.
 More information on federal financial aid is available online.

 A complete admissions application usually qualifies you for consideration for any scholarships or special awards.
-If additional information is required, you can find those requirements here.
 If you are the recipient of a scholarship or award, you will be notified by letter or email from the director of graduate admission and financial aid.

 Are assistantships available to master’s students?